FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual General Meeting of Limerick City and County Council - 21st June 2024.md

  Home and Social Development SPC – Councillor S. Keary.

- Community, Leisure and Culture SPC – Councillor F. Kilcoyne.”--- 4
+ Community, Leisure and Culture SPC – Councillor F. Kilcoyne.”
+---
+4

 As there were no other nominations, the Príomh Chomhairleoir declared Councillors Teefy,